 Bamba was the recipient of one of Banchero’s best passes of the night.
 With 55 seconds left in the first quarter, Bamba caught the alley-oop from the rookie forward and flushed it home over Jalen McDaniels while taking the contact.

-Paolo Banchero (sprained left ankle), Cole Anthony (right internal oblique muscle injury), Markelle Fultz (toe), Moe Wagner (sprained right midfoot), Gary Harris (left knee rehabilitation), and Jonathan Isaac (left knee rehabilitation) were out for the Magic.
-Gordon Hayward (shoulder), Dennis Smith Jr, (ankle) and Cody Martin (knee) were unavailable for the Hornets.
+Cole Anthony (right internal oblique muscle injury), Jalen Suggs (right ankle), Markelle Fultz (toe), Moe Wagner (sprained right midfoot), Gary Harris (left knee rehabilitation), and Jonathan Isaac (left knee rehabilitation) were unavailable for the Magic.
+LaMelo Ball (ankle), Terry Rozier (ankle), and Cody Martin (quadriceps) were out for the Hornets.

 This Day in History